Reducing food waste

 Protecting local pollinator health

-We are promoting pollinator health and diversity of life worldwide.
 We have planted native Minnesota prairie grasses and pollinator plants in the grassy areas surrounding our headquarters building in Lakeville, Minnesota.
 These plants will allow pollinators to carry pollen from one plant to another, fertilizing plants and allowing them to make fruit seeds.

 Spotlight: Post scientist Daniel Burton spends his free time surveying biodiversity in parks and preserves as a community scientist.
 He brings that same ecological approach to his job at Post.